samjulien/blog/_posts/2018-05-21 emberjs-auth.markdown

   4. Components - Consisting of a JavaScript file and Handlebar Templating, components capture the data into reusable information for the application.
   5. Controllers - Behaving like a specialized type of Component that is rendered by the router when entering a Route.

 These are the five key concepts when using EmberJS.
 Ember also provides many other things, yet knowing and understanding these main five, you will be off to a good start.

+{% include tweet_quote.html quote_text="EmberJS's core concepts include routes, models, templates, components, and controllers.
+These are shared by many SPA frameworks.
+Learn them well!" %}

 ### Packages used in EmberJS